Configure a Linux Python app for Azure App Service

 STATIC_ROOT = os.environ.get("DJANGO_STATIC_ROOT", "./static/")

 DJANGO_STATIC_URL and DJANGO_STATIC_ROOT can be changed as necessary for your local and cloud environments.
-For example, if the build process for your static files places them in a folder named django-static, then you can set DJANGO_STATIC_URL to /django-static/ to avoid using the default.
+For example, if the build process for your static files places them in a folder named django-static, you can set DJANGO_STATIC_URL to /django-static/ in order to avoid using the default.

 2. If you have a pre-build script that generates static files in a different folder, include that folder in the Django STATICFILES_DIRS variable so that Django's collectstatic process finds them.
-For example, if you run yarn build in your front-end folder, and yarn generates a build/static folder containing static files, then include that folder as follows:
+For example, if you run yarn build in your front-end folder and Yarn generates a build/static folder containing static files, include that folder as shown here:

 FRONTEND_DIR = "path-to-frontend-folder"